No More Manual Tests? Evaluating and Improving ChatGPT for Unit Test Generation: Study Setup

 \subsection{Benchmark}

 ~ Existing benchmarks on unit test generation ~\cite{ tufano2020unit, watson2020learning} only include a limited code context (\eg{} the focal method alone) rather than a complete and executable project, and it is hard to directly compile and execute the generated tests with the existing datasets.
 Therefore, to comprehensively evaluate the quality of \chatgpt -generated tests, we construct a new benchmark of not only focal methods but also complete and executable projects.
-Specifically, we construct our benchmark as follows.
+We construct our benchmark as follows.

 \parabf{Project Collection.} We use the 4,685 Java projects in the popular benchmark CodeSearchNet~\cite{husain2019codesearchnet} as the initial project list.
 For each project, we clone it from GitHub (as of March 25, 2023) and collect its relevant information (\eg{} its creating time and its last commit time).
-To keep high-quality projects, we then filter the 4,685 Java projects according to the following criteria: (i) the project is under continuous maintenance (\ie{}, the project should have been updated as of January 1, 2023); (ii) the project has at least 100 stars; (iii) the project is built with Maven framework (for the ease of test executions) and it could be successfully compiled in our local environment.
-In this way, we obtain 185 Java projects.
+To keep high-quality projects, we filter the 4,685 Java projects according to the following criteria: (i) the project is under continuous maintenance (\ie{} the project should have been updated as of January 1, 2023); (ii) the project has at least 100 stars; (iii) the project is built with Maven framework (for the ease of test executions) and it could be successfully compiled in our local environment.
+In this way, we obtain 185 Java projects, containing 502/118 code/test files and 244,876/20,934 lines of code/test code.